bevyengine/rfcs/rfcs/min-relations.md

 ## Guide-level explanation

-**Relations** are components that connect entities together, pointing from the entity they are stored on to the entity that they target.
+**Relations** are similar to components that connect entities together, pointing from the entity they are stored on to the entity that they target.
-Just like other components, they can store effectively arbitrary data, or they can be data-less unit structs that serve as **markers**.
+Just like components, they can store effectively arbitrary data, or they can be data-less unit structs that serve as **markers**.
+Unlike components, they don't store the target entity directly, as that connection is managed by the engine.

 Each relation has three parts: